Table of Contents

 • Integration Testing: Financial applications often interact with various external systems, such as payment gateways, banking APIs, and credit rating agencies.
 Integration testing checks for data integrity, proper response handling, and seamless operation across different services, reducing the risk of transaction failures or data breaches.

 • Automation Testing: Given the repetitive nature of many tests in financial applications, automated tests can quickly and consistently verify that functionalities such as transaction processes, login security, and data encryption are working as intended.
 This type of testing improves efficiency, reduces manual errors, and allows for rapid regression testing whenever updates are made.
-For more insights on mobile application testing, you can read this article: Mobile Application Testing.
+For more insights on mobile application testing, you can explore: Mobile Application Testing.

 3.6 Launching and Marketing Your App: Maximizing Reach